philip-lambert/word-ladder/README.md

 ```
 WordLadder.exe /?
 WordLadder.exe /help
-WordLadder.exe startWord endWord dictionaryFile outputFile
+WordLadder.exe STARTWORD ENDWORD dictionaryFile outputFile
-WordLadder.exe /start startWord /end endWord /dictionary dictionaryFile /output outputFile
+WordLadder.exe /start STARTWORD /end ENDWORD /dictionary dictionaryFile /output outputFile
 ```

 ## Project Structure
 Ordinarily I'd structure this into three projects: -
-* WordLadder **(command line application)** _Simple executable which uses..._
+* WordLadder (command line application) Simple executable which uses...
-* WordLadder.Lib **(class library)** _This is the where the actual logic lives_
+* WordLadder.Lib (class library) This is the where the actual logic lives
-* WordLadder.Tests **(class library)** _These unit tests validate the code in WordLadder.Lib._
+* WordLadder.Tests (class library) These unit tests validate the code in WordLadder.Lib

 The logic code is in it's own class library so that it is completley de-coupled from the application, reducing dependencies which complicates unit testing.
 The tests are in their own class library ensuring that test code is never included in a production build.

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

 ## Assumptions
-The challenge states the start and end words are four letters long.
-So when loading the dictionary I'm making following assumptions: -
+From the example start/end words I've made the following assumptions.
+A word is invalid if: -
-* Words that are not exactly four letters long are not valid and can be ignored.
+* It is not exactly 4 characters long
-* Words with a space characters are not valid and can be ignored.
+* It contains any spaces
-* Words with non-alphabetic characters are not valid and can be ignored.
+* It contains any non-alphabetic characters

 I'm also assuming that the start and end words don't necessarily have to be in the dictionary.

 ## Performance
 Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
-I did consider ignoring words that have lowercase letters, but this takes the number of example entries down to only 39.
+I did consider ignoring words that have any lowercase letters, but this takes the number of example entries down to only 39 which is too small to be useful.
 Also I think it's a useful feature if the app is not case sensitive.

 Breadth first vs djikstra?

 ## Techniques